koad/alice/interface/README.md

 # Alice's Interface

-Welcome to the `interface` folder of Alice's koad/io installation repository!
-This folder contains a Meteor application that serves as the user interface for Alice's koad/io environment.
+Welcome to the `interface` folder of Alice's koad:io installation repository!
+This folder contains a Meteor application that serves as the user interface for Alice's koad:io environment.
 The interface leverages the power of Meteor and utilizes packages from the `~/.koad-io/packages` folder and `~/.alice/packages` folder to display relevant information and provide interactive features.

 ## Overview

 The `interface` folder is structured as a typical Meteor application.
 It includes client-side code, server-side code, and HTML templates to create a dynamic and responsive user interface.
-The interface is designed to interact with the underlying components and services of Alice's koad/io installation, such as the Lighthouse and MongoDB.
+The interface is designed to interact with the underlying components and services of Alice's koad:io installation, such as the Lighthouse and MongoDB.

 ## Open the interface